microsoft/mu_basecore/Docs/feature_memory_protection.md

 3. A platform may not disable XN/NX in the configuration registers in the DXE phase.
 4. CODE sections must not be self-modifying
+5. Modules of type DXE_RUNTIME_DRIVER must have their section alignment set to RUNTIME_PAGE_ALLOCATION_GRANULARITY which may differ from EFI_PAGE_SIZE.
+File alignment can still be EFI_PAGE_SIZE.

 This policy **only applies to DXE**.

 - **FromFv**: Protect images from firmware volumes.
 - **FromUnknown**: Protect images not from firmware volumes.
-- **RaiseErrorIfProtectionFails**: If set, images which fail to be protected will be unloaded.
-This excludes failure because CPU Arch Protocol has not yet been installed.
+- **RaiseErrorIfProtectionFails**: If set, images which fail to be protected will be unloaded which will trigger an ASSERT on DEBUG builds.
+An image will still be loaded if it follows the above rules but was loaded before the CPU Arch Protocol was installed.
+Images loaded before the CPU Arch Protocol was installed will be protected when the protocol is installed.
-- **BlockImagesWithoutNxFlag**: Images which do not have the NX_COMPAT DLL characteristic set will be blocked from loading.
+- **BlockImagesWithoutNxFlag**: Images which do not have the NX_COMPAT DLL characteristic set will be blocked from loading and trigger an ASSERT on DEBUG builds.
 If this is set to FALSE, images without the NX_COMPAT DLL characteristic will still be loaded but will trigger Compatibility Mode.
+See
-See [Enhanced Memory Protection and Compatibility Mode](#enhanced-memory-protection-and-compatibility-mode) for more information.
+[Enhanced Memory Protection and Compatibility Mode](#enhanced-memory-protection-and-compatibility-mode) for more information.